jyutzler/song-lyrics/latest/rotl.md

     Everything is so

     There's a tune in my head with a song on it
-    I follow the song
+    I followed the song
-    The song plays by itself
+    The song played by itself

     It snows and then it melts on the garden
     Thank you